-One of the reasons I love Proverbs so much is that it offers quick shots of wisdom, and many of them, in a single chapter.
+One of the reasons I love Proverbs so much is seeing the quick shots of wisdom, and many of them, in a single chapter.
 I don’t know all the theology or apologetics, whichever it’s called, that determines how this book was assembled.
-All I know is that it’s extremely wonderful to read.
+All I know is that it’s incredibly wonderful to read.

 Take verse one here, for example.
 This one may not mean the same thing to others that it means to me.
 Having been deceived by “strong drink” in my own life, I can tell you this is 150% true.